Jubatian/Kratemaqht-on-a-Treadmill/README.rst

 - color_count: The desired count of colors for the RGB portion of the image.
   The alpha channel is not affected, and is not included in this color count.

+Gimp and ImageMagick's quantizer seems to offer quite similar performance in terms of quality and compressibility.